jean-marc/kiosk_os/readme.md

 #Kiosk OS customization
 ##Introduction
 This document explains how to set-up server and clients for the rugged computer kiosk.
-Configuration files are tracked with git on https://github.com/jean-marc/kiosk_os .
+Configuration files are tracked with git on monitor.unicefuganda.org:/srv/git/kiosk_os.git (requires SSH credentials) and https://github.com/jean-marc/kiosk_os.git (public).
 Special hooks (note: they do not get copied when cloning a repository) need to be added to git to maintain file permission and ownership (is the file executable?...), see https://www.jottit.com/jg8h7/, the meta-data is saved in [/.gitmeta](/.gitmeta).

 Having the configuration under source control offers several advantages: